dspydev/python-projects/README.md

 # About

 My name is Damien Soulé, and I was born in 1990 in La Réunion (France).
-I am passionate about Python programming in general.
-I enjoy diversifying my projects in order to gradually master their ecosystems.
+I am passionate about Python programming.
+I like to diversify my projects in order to gradually master the ecosystem of Python programming.

 # My Projects